Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a junior doctor on your GP rotation.
+You are a doctor working in family medicine.
 Your next patient is 77-year-old Margaret Robson, presenting with a breast problem.
 Please take a history and perform a relevant examination.

 Patient History: